FelixKahle/bollard/crates/bollard-bnb/src/monitor/README.md

 - `log`: Periodic console progress (elapsed, nodes, best objective, backtracks, pruned).
 Uses a step mask to reduce clock checks and overhead.
 - `no_op`: Neutral monitor that ignores all callbacks and always returns `Continue`.
 - `wrapper`: Adapter to `bollard_search::SearchMonitor`.
 Forwards generic lifecycle events and ignores tree‑specific ones.
+- `time`: Tracks elapsed time and requests early stopping when a time limit is exceeded.
+- `solution`: Tracks the amount of solutions found and requests early stopping when a solution limit is reached.

 ## Design Notes